John Vassall: Early life

-Born in 1924 and known throughout his life as John Vassall, he was the son of William Vassall, chaplain at St Bartholomew's Hospital, London, and Mabel Andrea Sellicks, a nurse at the same hospital.
+Born in 1924, and known throughout his life as John, he was the son of William Vassall, chaplain at St Bartholomew's Hospital, London, and Mabel Andrea Sellicks, a nurse at the same hospital.
 He was educated at Monmouth School.
 During the Second World War he worked as a photographer for the Royal Air Force.
 After the war, in 1948, he became a clerk (clerical officer) at the Admiralty.

 Although his father was an Anglican priest, his mother converted to Roman Catholicism, a decision that led to tensions within their marriage.
 Vassall himself converted to Catholicism in 1953.

 Spying career

-In 1952, Vassall was appointed, still as a clerical officer, to the staff of the Naval Attaché at the British embassy in Moscow.
-There, he said later, he found himself socially isolated by the snobberies and class hierarchies of diplomatic life, his loneliness further exacerbated by his homosexuality, which was still illegal in both Britain and the Soviet Union at the time.
-He became acquainted with a Pole named Michalski, who worked for the Embassy, and who introduced him to the homosexual underworld of Moscow.
+In 1952, Vassall was appointed, still as a clerical officer, to the staff of Geoffrey Bennett, the naval attaché at the British embassy in Moscow.
+There, he said later, he found himself socially isolated by the snobberies and class hierarchies of diplomatic life, his loneliness further exacerbated by his homosexuality, which was still illegal in both Britain and the Soviet Union.
+He became acquainted with a Pole named Sigmund Mikhailski, who worked for the Embassy, and who introduced him to the homosexual underworld of Moscow.
 In 1954, he was invited to a party, where he was encouraged to become extremely drunk, and where he was photographed in compromising positions with several men.

 The party, arranged by the KGB, had been a classic "honeytrap".
-The Soviets used the photographs to blackmail Vassall into working for them as a spy, initially in the Moscow embassy, and later in London, following his return there in June 1956.
+The Soviets used the photographs to blackmail Vassall into working for them as a spy, initially in the Moscow embassy, and later in London, following his return there in July 1956.
 He returned to the Admiralty, where he worked first in the Naval Intelligence Division, and then, as the clerical officer assistant to the Private Secretary, in the Private Office of Tam Galbraith, a Conservative Party politician and Civil Lord of the Admiralty.
 At the time of his arrest he was working in Military Branch II.
 During his espionage career, Vassall provided the Soviets with several thousand classified documents, including information on British radar, torpedoes, and anti-submarine equipment.
 His obituary-writer in The Times commented that "Vassall was never more than a low-level functionary, but there was nothing low-level about the damage he was able to inflict".
 Similarly, Chapman Pincher regarded Vassall as "the classic example of the spy who, while of lowly rank, can inflict enormous damage because of the excellence of his access to secret information".
 Pincher continued: "I am in no doubt that the recruitment and running of Vassall was a major triumph for the KGB.
 He provided information of the highest value to the Soviet defence chiefs in their successful drive to expand and modernise the Red Navy."